Speaking with clarity can go a long way in helping things get done.

 When you make the decision to be blunt in the way you speak, you should accept the possibility of being disliked for how you act.
-You can be disliked for laughing a little too loud with friends, talking a little too much with roommates, or constantly having an angry expression on your face.
-Understand that being being disliked is different than being offensive towards others.
-People may dislike you for speaking bluntly, but make sure you do not give them a rational reason to do so.
+You can be disliked for laughing a little too loud with friends, talking a little too much with roommates, or constantly having an involuntary angry expression on your face.
+Understand that being being disliked is different than being offensive toward others.
+People may dislike you for speaking bluntly, ensure though, that you do not give them a rational reason to be offended.

-The distinction of being offensive and disliked is small but an important one to make.
-To not be offensive towards others, you should have a good measure of what others may find offensive.
-Personal preferences come into play when we feel offended, but there is a common language to being an offensive speaker.
-Tap into and stay away from the common definition of what what others find offensive.
+The distinction between being offensive and disliked is small but an important one to understand.
+To not be intentionally offensive toward others, a developed sense of what others may find offensive should be curated.
+Personal preferences, of course, come into play when we feel offended, but there is a common language to being an offensive speaker.
+Tap into, and stay away from, the common definitions of what what others find offensive below.

-- For example, degrading the religion of another is an almost sure-fire method of offending them.
-However, simply following your own religion can make others dislike you without you having done or said anything to offend them.
+- For example, degrading the specific religion of another, as it compares to yours, is an almost sure-fire method of offending them.
+However, simply following your own religion in a strict fashion can make others dislike you without you having done or said anything to offend them.

-Follow the religion of being blunt without offending others.
-To do this, you must be equitable in who you’re blunt towards.
-Do not be blunt towards certain people and personable with others, favoritism is the creator of inequality in this case.
-Be blunt with the goal of helping both yourself as well as your listener, rather than just yourself.
-For example, be blunt with team members at work when you think your bluntness will lead to the group being more productive.
+Abide by the goal of being blunt without offending others.
+Be equitable in who you’re blunt toward.
+Do not be blunt toward certain people while being personable and polite with others.
+Favoritism is the father of inequality and seclusion.
+Be blunt with the goal of helping both yourself as well as your listener, rather than propping yourself above those who listen.

-When others realize that your bluntness is only suited to help yourself at the detriment of others, the will become offended.
-Allow others to dislike you for being blunt, but make sure you do not offend them by being selfish.
+When others realize that your bluntness is only suited to help yourself at the detriment of others, they’ll have a reason to be offended.
+Allow others to dislike you for being blunt, but ensure you do not offend them by being selfish and singling anything / anyone out.
 Ensure that your bluntness is going to help them as much as it helps you.
-Even if the ones you’re blunt towards grow to dislike you for how you act, allow them the chance to respect results it brings.
+Even if the ones you’re blunt toward grow to dislike you for how you act, allow them the chance to respect the results your bluntness brings about.
 Once others are positively affected by your bluntness, they will grow to respect it.